Massive-Wiki/nxcLab/nxc_ex3.md

+# rawhtml in markdown test note
+ - this note contains some mix of `nxc` `rawhtml` markup and Markdown text.
+   - one test is whether these patterns can be handled in `MassiveWikiRenderer`

-# raw example 3
+## raw example 3

 Some text before

 {< div class="example" id="test" >}
 Line 1 inside the div
 Line 2 inside the div
 Line 3 inside the div
 {< /div >}

 Some text after

 {< div another="example" >}
-Another div content
+Another div content; and
 More content
 {< /div >}

-# Example with lists and links
+## example with lists and links

 {< div class="navlink" >}
 - [Home](README)